-Colosafe is safe to use and is so simple to use & handle.
+Colosafe is safe to use and simple to handle.

-Forget about measurement of stoma to align the flange on.
+Forget about measuring the stoma and adjusting the flange accordingly.

 Forget about adhesives to attach the flange to the skin.

-No need for paste or adhesive remover because there is no adhesive use with Colosafe.
+No need for paste or adhesive remover because there is no adhesives used with Colosafe.

 Colosafe is economic, it does also eliminate all the unnecessary costs used for current appliances.